outdreamer/build-a-cure-1/docs/problem_solving_matching.md

                 - symmetries allowing a circle to happen for example:
                   - symmetric rotation around a center & symmetric growth of lines intersecting with that center (outward growth direction)
                   - symmetry of two real number variables (x & y)

+              - when a limit exists that interacts with symmetries, growth can occur within that limit up until the point where growth needs to break that limit
+                - the boundary of a circle presents a way to manage growth that has equal opportunity in any direction on the plane
+                - the circle has efficiencies toward equal/random distribution that a cornered shape doesnt
+                - the most efficient path linking four points equidistant from center is possible with a circle, which allows for momentum to add force to the motion, beyond what a square would allow, which requires more effort to maintain than allowing momentum to advance the motion

     - paradox: calculating something that doesnt seem directly calculatable from existing resources